polterguy/polterguy.github.io/hyperlambda/index.md

 # Hyperlambda 101

+You rarely have to think much about Hyperlambda, since Magic automatically generates most of its Hyperlambda automatically for you - However, this page was created for those rare occasions you actually have to understand it.

 Hyperlambda is similar to YAML.
 It therefor easily translates into a node structure, where each node has a _"key"_, a _"value"_, and a bunch of _"children"_.
 This just so happens to perfectly describe an execution syntax tree, where the name of a node